 Prince Philip passed away at the age of ninety-nine in 2021.
 Often known for his sharp wit, and often public gaffes, he did love a joke.
 Here is some incredible British Pathé footage of the Duke of Edinburgh in action.

 Over the years, Prince Philip earned himself the reputation as somewhat of a joker, due to his affable personality and fast wit.

 When you spend as much time at public appearances and functions as a Royal does, it must get somewhat tedious.
-To combat this, it would appear that Prince Philip uses humor and comedy as a way of sprucing up his time spent at functions.
+To combat this, it would appear that Prince Philip used humor and comedy as a way of sprucing up his time spent at functions.

 Prince Philip was well known for his jokes, which have in the past landed him in hot water.
 In an address to the General Dental Council in 1960, he remarked 'Dontopedology is the science of opening your mouth and putting your foot in it, a science which I have practiced for many years'.

 Now, thanks to British Pathé, we can watch a compilation of Prince Philip at his best, cracking jokes and entertaining guests.

 Check out the footage of "Prince Philip's Jokes: Royal Comedy | British Pathé" below: